Clnall/ResourcesAndNotes/InterviewQuestions(C++)/45ConceptualCodingInterviewQuestions.md

 # Conceptual Coding Interview Questions
 ### 21.)
 What is a data structure? <br>
+A data structure is a storing and managing construct of data where there is a relationship between data.
 ### 22.)
 What is an array? <br>
 An array is a collection of elements of the same size or data type at contiguous memory locations.
 ### 23.)
 What is a linked list? <br>